programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 from wordcloud import WordCloud
 ```

-In our experience, it’s also helpful to specify a few a options that increase the replicability of the work and also allow us to skip computationally expensive steps by caching the outputs:
+In our experience, it’s also helpful to specify a few options that increase the replicability of the work and also allow us to skip computationally expensive steps by caching the outputs:

 ```python
 # Set random seed